SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 ---
 type: rule
-title: Explaining Problems - Do you zoom out then in?
+title: Explaining - Do you zoom out then in?
 uri: zooming-in-and-out
 authors:
   - title: Luke Cook